+Property relationships describe how certain properties relate to one another.
 Since RNS is SOAP 1.1 compliant and allows for message exchanges between heterogeneous runtime environments, it does not enforce appropriate property relationships, dependencies, or exclusivities.
-The service MUST however enforce such relationship requirements on the service side, but a good understanding of what correct property relationships are is helpful.
+Unlike programming objects, which may maintain accessors and mutators that enforce prescribed conditions between data members of an object, SOAP messages do not.
+Conditional relationships may be necessary, for instance, when preparing a message as an input parameter to an operation.
+The service MUST enforce such relationship requirements on the service side.